What Are The 6 Main Stress?

 Traumatic Stress

 Traumatic stress is a response to a traumatic event or experience.
-This could be a life-threatening situation, a natural disaster, physical or emotional abuse, or a serious accident.
+This could be a life-threatening situation, a natural disaster, physical or emotional abuse, or a severe accident.
 Traumatic stress can have a lasting impact on individuals, often resulting in flashbacks, nightmares, or intrusive thoughts related to the traumatic event.
-It is important to seek professional help for dealing with traumatic stress, as it can significantly affect one’s quality of life.
+It is essential to seek professional help for dealing with traumatic stress, as it can significantly affect one’s quality of life.

 Routine Stress